pitambarkhanra/energy_landscape_analysis/Variational_Bayes/README.md

 VEM.Boltzmann is the function to calculate the parameter values using the variational Bayes approximation method.
 This function is contained in `VEM.R`.

 # Sample data set
-The file `Sample_data.mat` contains the concatenation of the 7-dimensional time series data over 4 dummy sessions.
-Each dummy session's data consists of 1000 time points.
-In fact, the 4 dummy sessions' data are those in the Conventional folder.
+The file `Sample_data.mat` contains the concatenation of the 7-dimensional time series over 4 dummy data.
+Each dummy data consists of 1000 time points.
+In fact, the 4 dummy data are those in the Conventional folder.[PK: I have deleted the term "session".
+Because they are not only sessions or participants.
+What ever data users will have including sessions and participants, it should be concatenated for input]

 # Concatenation procedure
 Let $[a_i]_ {{t_{\max}\times N}}$ be a binarized (i.e., 0 or 1) time series data for session $i\in$\{ $1,\dots,D$ \}; where $t_{\max}$ denotes the number of time points, and $N$ is the number of ROIs.
 Then, the concatenated data will be stored in variable **binarizedData** $=[a_1;a_2; \ldots ;a_D]$ and save it in a .mat file to read it in `Bayesian_main.R`[NM: Correct it if I am wrong in having added "in `Bayesian_main.R`".][PK: I have corrected].